sahal-nurain/lner_task/README.md

 - Parses and stores records in a DynamoDB table (`pipeline_status`)

 ### ✅ DynamoDB
-- Stores parsed train delay records keyed by `record_id`
+- Stores pipeline states by `record_id`

+### ✅ Dockerized Postgresql DB
+- Stores transformed records at the end of the pipeline

 ---